 tables with umbrellas, draft beer, and all of Noe Valley

 going by.
-Hux heard he could go inside; he hasn't tried yet,
+Hux heard he could go inside; he never tried, but

-but if it's true another bone would have been sure to
+if it was true another bone would have been sure to follow.

 |Noeteca (Dolores at Valley).
 This